 I’ll ask you some questions about your animal when we first meet online (anything that isn’t clear from the animal’s previous clinical history) and give you a chance to explain your concerns.
 Then I’ll give you some advice.
 This usually includes home advice specific to your dog, handling tips and advice on the type and amount of exercise.
 After the consultation, I’ll send you a link so that, if you would like to do so, you can download recorded sections of our discussion.
 These recorded clips from our consultation are labelled so as to be a useful reference for you, e.g. “new exercise-Sit to walk”, or “Activities to avoid”.

 Over a course of sessions, I prescribe and adjust an exercise and activity plan tailored to your dog.
 We also discuss painkiller medication doses, diet (I’ll formulate a diet plan for your pet if needed), signs of pain or limb fatigue for you to watch out for and, if appropriate, we can talk through other issues related to your pet’s quality of life.
-If exercises are prescribed then I teach these online by talking the process through, demonstrating with a toy dog and by sharing my screen to show you a video of other dogs and handlers doing the exercise.
+If exercises are prescribed then I teach these online by talking the process through, demonstrating with a model dog and by sharing my screen to show you a video of another dog and handler doing the exercise.

 For follow-up video consultations, it is very helpful if the client can send me a bit of fresh video footage before each follow-up.
 This allows me to recheck the dog’s gait.
 If there’s someone who can video you doing any prescribed exercises with the dog than that is always very helpful to see.